Aircraft & Ships

 We saw a Navy-operated Sikorsky HH-60 Seahawk in “Murder – Eyes Only” (Season 8).
 We also saw Bell 47 helicopters operated by the Marines in “The Ninety-Second War” (Season 4) and “Fools Die Twice” (Season 5).
 We saw a Bell UH-1 “Huey” helicopter operated by the Marines in “Up the Rebels” (Season 10).

-For a comprehensive list of aircraft seen during the first six episodes of Hawaii Five-0, consult the Internet Movie Plan Database (IMPDb).
+For a comprehensive list of aircraft seen during the first seven seasons of Hawaii Five-0, consult the Internet Movie Plan Database (IMPDb).
 The IMPDb goes beyond simply stating the make and model to include the variation of the make and model.
 For example, the helicopter seen in “Full Fathom Five” isn’t just cited as a Bell 47, but a Bell 47G.
 Furthermore, they cross reference to other episodes in which each aircraft was seen and tell whether the aircraft identification number is actual or made up for the show.
 Hopefully, one day, they will have information for aircraft seen in Seasons 7-12.
 (Thanks, Mike Quigley)

 Easily the most frequently seen ship on Hawaii Five-0 was the Coast Guard’s Cape Corwin (95326).
 So popular was she that Coast Guardsmen who served on her called her Cape McGarrett.
 She made her first appearance in the pilot, “Cocoon,” and came to the rescue in seven episodes in Seasons 6, 8, 9, and 10.
 While most of the Cape-class cutters have been retired, Cape Corwin remains in service today with the Micronesian Coast Guard.
 Now, her name is Constitution.
 It seems a fitting name for such a strong ship.